Recelis/WeatherBox/README.md

 Note!
 There are size limitations of the Preferences.h library.
 Only allows 15 characters for the keyname and 4000 characters for the value.

+Note!
+We use `cdk-iot-core-certificates` to set up multiple Things and their certs in AWS.
+While this is powerful, it also gives each Thing really wide range authorization and there is no way to set a more fine-grained policies.

 ## How the code works

+### `cdk-iot-core-certificates`

+This is a L3 construct that creates a thing and their cert in AWS with CDK.
+It was created by AWS so it is actually an official package.

+### `@aws-solutions-constructs/aws-iot-lambda`

+This is a AWS Solutions Construct which integrates a Lambda to a MQTT topic.
+While it does help make it easier to use an existing lambda, it may be better to just use a IoT Topic Rule with an action to add the message to SQS.

 ## Adding another monitoring Device